 To keep you up-to-date, Workforce Solutions Rural Capital Area brings together local, state and national economic & workforce-related news in one location.

-The U.S. Department of Labor this week announced that Workforce Solutions Rural Capital Area was awarded a $2.5 million Rural Healthcare Initiative grant to address rural healthcare workforce shortages in communities within its workforce development area.
+The U.S. Department of Commerce’s Economic Development Administration today announced that Workforce Solutions Rural Capital Area (WSRCA) was awarded a $12,087,373 grant for its new skills development initiative, Rural Employers Infuse Vital Economic Success in Texas (REINVEST), to bolster workforce opportunities in high-demand occupations in communities within its workforce development area.

-The unadjusted unemployment rate in the Rural Capital Area of Central Texas increased slightly in November 2020, to 5.8 percent, from a pandemic low of 4.8 percent in October, according to figures released today by the Texas Workforce Commission.
+The unadjusted unemployment rate in the Rural Capital Area of Central Texas continued its trend downward for a second consecutive month in April 2022, dropping to 2.6 percent, down from 2.8 percent in March, according to figures released today by the Texas Workforce Commission (TWC).